furax124/Protect_Loader/README.md

 - [ ] Polymorphic code
 - [ ] Remote shellcode to avoid detection
 - [ ] Encrypt XOR and AES keys in `main.go`
-- [ ] ACG protection Need to be fixed
 - [ ] Sign shellcode and loader with a certificate